-Messages on a special condolences page on the contre's website have been posted by people across the globe whose hearts Jacot Guillarmod had touched.
+Messages on a special condolences page on the centre's website have been posted by people across the globe whose hearts Jacot Guillarmod had touched.

-She was the life and soul of the yearly most competition, which is beld at a different African university every year, where she mothered the young participants, giving them advice and help.
+She was the life and soul of the involved in the organisation of the yearly moot competition, which is held at a different African university every year, where she mothered the young participants, giving them advice and help.